OOI-CabledArray/QAQC_dashboard/README.md

 - [`cloud-infrastructure`](https://github.com/OOI-CabledArray/cloud-infrastructure): contains terraform code for deploying the underlying infrastructure such as Virtual Private Cloud (VPC), CDN, Elastic Container Service (ECS) Tasks, Identity Access Management (IAM), and S3 Buckets.

-## Running the png creation script

-1. Install the conda environment.

-    ```bash
-    conda env create -f environment.yaml
-    ```

-2. Run the script based on the choices.
-Below example will display the docs for the script.

-    ```bash
-    conda activate qaqcdev
-    qaqc_pipeline --help
-    ```

 ## Setup (Will need conda to be installed)

 1. Install the conda environment. **This will include nodejs and yarn.**